 Deanna finds that working virtually works for her.

 I personally love to work virtually on most days.
 There are times when in-person meetings and training are necessary, but I am forward-leaning and task-oriented, so I find that I do my best work when I am in my home without office disruption.
 We make job site visits with our customers and vendors now, with the proper PPE of course, but we are still social distancing to this day.

 Ashley offers her perspective and advice to others who are onboarding during COVID.

-Having weekly check-ins with my supervisor, video conference calls, internal chat, and more helped me stay connected to others on the team.
+Having weekly check-ins with my supervisor, video conference calls, internal chats, and more helped me stay connected to others on the team.
 It really helped that I “e-introduced” myself to other team members at my own pace and coordinated my work in a way that made sense to balance home and work life.

 Working remotely, the biggest “challenge” is not knowing the office space and getting a true feel around the office culture.
 Whenever we do return to the office, I’ll miss the video filters and wearing yoga pants—but in a good way!